-The Navigators who will be responsible for delivering the program day-to-day will be a mix of nurses and allied health professionals such as occupational therapists, social workers, physiotherapists, and speech pathologists.
+The Navigators who will be responsible for delivering the service day-to-day will be a mix of nurses and allied health professionals such as occupational therapists, social workers, physiotherapists, and speech pathologists.
 As we have learned through the many years of delivering the StrokeLine service, it is critical all Navigators understand stroke and the stroke support service network, to connect survivors with the supports they need.

-Queensland Government investment in the StrokeLine Navigator Service will ensure more Queenslanders, regardless of where they live, are supported to manage their stroke recovery, achieve better outcomes, return to work (where possible), and resume social and community participation.
-This will have benefits for survivors of stroke, their families and carers, and our community, as well as our state's health system and economy.
+We are calling on the Northern Territory Government to invest in the StrokeLine Navigator Service, which will ensure more Territorians, regardless of where they live, are supported to manage their stroke recovery, achieve better outcomes, return to work (where possible), and resume social and community participation.
+This will have benefits for survivors of stroke, their families and carers, and our community, as well as the NT health system and economy.